-In the business of ecommerce, few details are as crucial to get right as shipping rates.
-But without absolutely accurate dimension and weight information, you may be paying too much, or charging customers too little.
-Keep reading to see how volumetric weight can unlock more accurate rates to bring you better margins.
+In the business of e-commerce, few details are as crucial to get right as shipping rates.
+But without absolutely accurate dimension and weight information, you may be paying too much or charging customers too little.
+Keep reading to see how volumetric weight can unlock more accurate rates and improve margins.

 Volumetric weight is a specific shipping measurement that determines the density of a package by incorporating both dimensions and weight.
-Also called “dimensional weight” the number comes from a simple formula: take the volume of a package, then divide it by a “dimensional divisor.”
+Also called “dimensional weight,” the number comes from a simple volumetric weight calculation formula: take the volume of a package, then divide it by a “dimensional divisor.”

 The industry standard dimensional divisor (sometimes called a volumetric divisor) is 139, but some carriers use different formulas.